Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Method

-The proposed approach is not bound to any particular method for constructing the metric tensor field.
-As stated previously, the pipeline is evaluated based on the aforementioned requirements to gauge its suitability for CFD vascular flow simulations.
-Consequently, our method is tested using two different techniques for constructing a metric tensor field, where each is used with a different anuerysm case.
-These techniques are described in our experimental setup, section \ref{experimental_setup}.
 The anisotropic metric tensor field and CBC3D background volume mesh (converted from the segmented image) are provided as input to CDT3D, which generates an adaptive anisotropic volume mesh.
 In this study, surface adaptation is turned off to ensure that the high fidelity surface generated by CBC3D remains intact.
 The surface is extracted from the CBC3D mesh and is given as input to AFLR to generate a boundary layer grid.
-AFLR is set to only generate a boundary layer grid, designating the input as an open domain so that only boundary layer elements are generated on the outside of the surface.
-Surface refinement is also turned off for AFLR (again, for this particular study) to ensure that the high fidelity CBC3D surface remains intact and so that both the boundary layer grid and CDT3D mesh are conforming.
-The two are merged to create one final output mesh.
+AFLR is set to only generate a boundary layer grid, designating the input as an open domain so that only boundary layer elements are generated on the outside of the surface (as opposed to within the artery lumen).
+Such a technique may be useful for fluid-structure interaction (FSI) simulations that couple arterial wall-motion to pulsatile blood flow through the lumen.
+Mechanical properties of arterial wall tissue (even aneurysmal wall tissue) could be measured and used for the outer layers generated by AFLR.
+This would allow for calculating metrics such as peak stress within the arterial wall \cite{WallTensionCerebralAneurysms2008, WallsAbdominalAneurysms2025}.
+While AFLR is used to generate a grid external to the artery lumen for this feasibility study, it can easily be used to generate a grid internal to the lumen for blood flow simulations in future work.
+The internal AFLR boundary elements can provide increased accuracy of wall shear stress or wall shear stress gradients in the fluid domain.
+Surface refinement is turned off for AFLR (again, for this particular study) to ensure that the high fidelity CBC3D surface remains intact and so that both the boundary layer grid and CDT3D mesh are conforming.
+The boundary layer grid (generated outside the artery surface) and the CDT3D mesh (generated within the manifold artery surface) are merged to create one final output mesh.
+This is done by reading both generated meshes and merging their elements/points to then be output as a single mesh (again, using the VTK library \cite{VTKWebsite}).